saumyashankarsinha/BMRE/README.md

 ![This is an image](https://github.com/saumyashankarsinha/BMRE/blob/main/Images/bme.png) -->
 ## Contents
-The contents of the repository is organized as follows: The BMRE repository contains three directories, the *Source* directory (containing the major implementation functions), the *Example Scenario* directory (containing some examples which has been used to evaluate the performance of the enforcer), and the *Image* directory (containing the illustrative images).
+The contents of the repository is organized as follows: The BMRE repository contains three directories, the *Source* directory (containing the major implementation functions), the *Example Scenario* directory (containing some examples which has been used to evaluate the performance of the enforcer), and the *Images* directory (containing the illustrative images).
 - The Source directory contains source files
   - Automata.py which contains all the functionalities related to defining the automaton and operations on the automaton;
   - Enforcer.py which implements the bounded-memory enforcer;
   - EnforcerEval.py which evaluates our enforcer with respect to the ideal enforcer.
-- The Example Scenario directory contains four example scenarios contained in the following directories:
+- The Example Scenario directory contains four example scenarios contained in the following directories, which have been used for evaluating performances:
   - Logging_AV
   - ManualMode_AV
   - CriticalSectionProblem